Explore this course:

 Optional modules: Subject to the approval of the course director.
 A student will take up to 30 credits from this group.

-This exciting module is delivered in collaboration with the English Language Teaching Centre, and is directed at all students who wish to work on English communication skills - written and oral, in order to reach a variety of audiences interested in music and music research.
-Assessments for this module provide opportunities to improve academic writing skills, which can benefit performance in other modules.
+Research and Communication Skills A and B together comprise linked modules delivered in collaboration with the English Language Teaching Centre, directed at all students who wish to work on research and English communication skills - written and oral, in order to reach a variety of audiences interested in music and music research.
+Research and Communication Skills A runs through Semester 1 covering foundational research skills, including generating focussed research topics; literature search; academic reading; quotation, paraphrasing and summarising; citation; organising information and arguments; and structuring an essay.
+Research and Communication Skills B runs through Semester 2, and focusses on developing critical skills, using evidence, and written and oral communication in a variety of genres and styles.
+Assessments for these modules provide opportunities to improve academic research and writing skills, which can benefit performance in other modules.
 They also offer the opportunity to engage with a broad spectrum of written and oral communication, useful for academic and professional contexts.

 15 credits